MzjHarley/Machine-Learning/Linear regression with one variable.md

 ![contents](https://github.com/MzjHarley/Machine-Learning/blob/main/IMG/Linear%20regression%20with%20one%20variable/36.png)

-since the 3D image looks too complicated, project it to a 2D plane.
+Since the 3D image looks too complicated, project it to a 2D plane.
 Introduce the concept of contour plot, also called contour figure.
 For points on the contour line, the corresponding cost function $J(θ_0,θ_1)$ takes the same value.
 In the following two figures, the line corresponding to the red dot on the right is shown in the left figure, which can be seen that it doesn't fit well.

 ![contents](https://github.com/MzjHarley/Machine-Learning/blob/main/IMG/Linear%20regression%20with%20one%20variable/37.png)